TedLeRoy/ubuntu-update.sh/README.md

 It then deletes the /tmp/update-output.txt file that was created.

-## Installing
+### Installing

 ubuntu-update.sh does not require any special installation.

-Either copy the repository from github or simply copy the file using the download option from the green "Clone or download" link in the upper right of the github page.
+Either copy the repository from [GitHub](https://github.com/TedLeRoy/ubuntu-update.sh) or simply copy the file using the download option from the green "Clone or download" link in the upper right of the github page.

 To make a local copy of the git repo, run: